CONTACT US

 Project Director

 Courtney Salzer is the Executive Director of the Wisconsin Family Assistance Center for Education, Training, and Support, Inc. She serves as Co-Director of the OSEP-funded Wisconsin Parent Training and Information Center (PTI) and the Director of the Region C Parent TA Center (RPTAC).
 Courtney also serves as the Parent Partner on the Wisconsin Special Education Mediation System.
 Courtney received her Law Degree and Bachelor’s Degree from Marquette University.
 She earned her Professional Certificate in Non-Profit Management from UW-Milwaukee.
 Prior to her work with WI FACETS, Courtney was an attorney in private practice, where she did a variety of civil litigation including school and special education law.
 Courtney is currently an Instructor in the UW-Milwaukee Nonprofit Management Program.
 Courtney has served on several nonprofit Boards of Directors, including currently as a founding member of the National Center for Parent Leadership, Advocacy, and Community Empowerment (National PLACE).
 Courtney also serves on the National Advisory Board for the Center for Appropriate Dispute Resolution in Special Education (CADRE).
-Courtney and her husband are the parents of two amazing school-aged children.
+Courtney and her husband are the parents of two busy teenagers.

-Multicultural TA Specialist
+Multicultural TA Lead

 Nelsinia Ramos serves as a Senior TA Specialist for the Region C Parent Technical Assistance Center, a federally funded project assisting 16 parent centers in the Midwest.
 She also co-directs Wisconsin’s Parent Training and Information Center.
 Nelsinia is passionate about serving parents of children with disabilities, enjoys hiking and plays pickleball.
-She received her master’s degree in Organizational Leadership from Concordia University Wisconsin
+She received her master’s degree in Organizational Leadership from Concordia University Wisconsin.

 Chris Stagge is the Event Coordinator for the Region C PTAC.
 Chris is also the Program Assistant for WI FACETS’ working across all agency grants.
 Chris has worked for disability related non-profit organizations since 1993, and with WI FACETS since 2008.
-Chris is the parent of a son with autism.
+Chris is the parent of a son with special needs.

 TA Specialists from the Region